dbdeveloper/json_on_plsql/README.md

 }
 ```

-the next result set will be get:
+the next result set will be created:

 ```
 NAME                      VALUE